laurilehmijoki/s3_website/README.md

 ### The headless mode

-Jekyll-s3 has a headless mode, where human interactions are disabled.
+s3_website has a headless mode, where human interactions are disabled.

-In the headless mode, `jekyll-s3` will automatically delete the files on the S3 bucket that are not on your local computer.
+In the headless mode, `s3_website` will automatically delete the files on the S3 bucket that are not on your local computer.

-Enable the headless mode by adding the `--headless` or `-h` argument after `jekyll-s3`.
+Enable the headless mode by adding the `--headless` or `-h` argument after `s3_website`.

-### Configuring redirects on your Jekyll S3 website
+### Configuring redirects on your S3 website

-You can set HTTP redirects on your Jekyll S3 website in two ways.
+You can set HTTP redirects on your S3 website in two ways.
 If you only need simple "301 Moved Premanently" redirects for certain keys, use the Simple Redirects method.
 Otherwise, use the Routing Rules method.

 #### Simple Redirects

-For simple redirects Jekyll S3 uses Amazon S3's [`x-amz-website-redirect-location`](http://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html)
+For simple redirects `s3_website` uses Amazon S3's [`x-amz-website-redirect-location`](http://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html)
 metadata.
 It will create zero-byte objects for each path you want redirected with the appropriate `x-amz-website-redirect-location` value.